 Attention:South Cumberland State Park was recently the recipient of a Recreational Trails Program grant for the Foster Falls Trailhead Renovation and Fiery Gizzard Trail Maintenance projects.
 On September 26, 2016, construction will begin at the Foster Falls trailhead and will continue until further notice.
 Construction should not interfere with activities at this time; however it could cause minor disruptions in the parking area.
 We appreciate everyone’s patience and cooperation during this time, and we apologize for the temporary inconvenience.

 South Cumberland State Park is home to several very popular climbing areas: Denny Cove, Foster Falls, and Stone Door.
-Please contact the park for details.
+Permits are now available online or by calling the park office.
+Please note: groups of 10 or more must contact the park prior to climbing.

 Denny Cove is one of the newest areas of South Cumberland and is located less than two miles south of Foster Falls.
 It is home to well over 100 established sport climbing routes, as well as several challenging traditional climbs.
 Climbing grades range from 5.8 to 5.14.
 The majority of routes in Denny Cove fall into the 5.11 to 5.12 range.
 Much of the cliff line at Denny Cove extends above the shade of trees; therefore peak climbing conditions will occur during cooler months.
 The trails in Denny Cove are currently under construction.
 Due to this fact, Denny Cove is only open on Saturdays and Sundays.
 Once our trails are up to specifications the area will be open full time.
 There is currently no camping in Denny Cove, and the gate closes 30 minutes after sunset Central Time.
 Rappelling in Denny Cove is prohibited.